Gauge Invariant Propagators and States in Quantum Electrodynamics: Introduction

-(i) Most of the abstract discussion does not explicitly address the role of the - often complicated - dynamics of real charges (in QED) or masses (in quantum gravity).
-It is often not clear how to separate out the `physical' degrees of freedom from unphysical ones - this is particularly true when one deals with rapidly accelerating objects, where a discussion on terms of 'near field' and `far field' zones does not help in making such a separation.
-One can discuss things entirely in terms of asymptotic states \cite{ashtekar,strominger}, but this is not of much help in dealing with phenomena in bounded regions of spacetime.
+(i) Eventually one needs to explicitly address the role of the - often complicated - dynamics of real charges (in QED) or masses (in quantum gravity).
+It is often not clear how to separate out the `physical' degrees of freedom from unphysical ones - this is particularly true when one deals with rapidly accelerating objects, where a discussion on terms of `near field' and `far field' zones does not help in making such a separation.
+One can discuss things entirely in terms of asymptotic states \cite{ashtekar,strominger,CQG18}, but this is not of much help in dealing with phenomena in bounded regions of spacetime.

-(ii) If one is dealing with state superpositions involving a large spatial separation of charge or mass, real confusion arises in discussion of what are the correct physical variables, or how to test, eg., whether or not the gravitational metric field $g^{\mu\nu}(x)$ is quantized \cite{vedral17,milburn17,beilok18}.
-The related question of how to properly define notions like decoherence is also unclear, with different results being derived for decoherence rates by different authors \cite{anasHu,onigaW,blencowe,jordanMSc,CQG18}.
+(ii) If one is dealing with state superpositions involving a large spatial separation of charge or mass, real confusion arises in discussion of what are the correct physical variables, or how to test, eg., whether or not the gravitational metric field $g^{\mu\nu}(x)$ is quantized \cite{vedral17,milburn17,beilok18,belenchia18}.
+The related question of how to properly define notions like decoherence is also unclear, with different results being derived for decoherence rates by different authors \cite{CQG18,anasHu,onigaW,blencowe,jordanMSc}.

 (iii) While integrating separately over gauge field and matter variables in a path integral, one needs to deal properly with both the constraints and the gauge redundancy.
 To deal with the latter one typically uses the Faddeev-Popov technique \cite{FP67}.
 This still leaves the problem of implementing the constraints in a manifestly gauge invariant way.